A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Period searches based on brightness features

-where $F_{\nu}$ is the flux density, $\nu$ is the emission frequency and $W$ is the pulse width.
-Note that $d_{\mathrm{A}}$ here is the angular diameter distance, which is different for different repeaters.
-In this study, a flat $\Lambda$-CDM cosmology with $H_0 = 67.4$ km~s$^{-1}$~Mpc$^{-1}$ and $\Omega_{\rm m} = 0.315$ is adopted \citep{aghanim2020planck}.
+In calculating the brightness temperature, when the detailed frequency information is unavailable for some bursts, the central frequency of the telescope is used.
+A flat $\Lambda$-CDM cosmology with $H_0 = 67.4$ km~s$^{-1}$~Mpc$^{-1}$ and $\Omega_{\rm m} = 0.315$ is adopted \citep{aghanim2020planck} to calculate the distance ($d_{\mathrm{A}}$).
 For FRB 20121102A at a redshift of $z = 0.19273$ \citep{tendulkar2017hosta}, we get the distance as $d_{\mathrm{A}}$ = 0.682 Gpc.
 For FRB 20201124A at $z = 0.09795$ \citep{xu2022fast}, we have $d_{\mathrm{A}}$ = 0.386 Gpc.
-Fig.~\ref{Fig13} shows the distribution of FRBs on the $W$ - $F_{\nu}$ plane for both FRB 20121102A and FRB 20201124A.
-In our calculations below, we take $T_B = 10^{33}$ K as the criterion between typical bursts and bright bursts for both FRB 20121102A and FRB 20201124A.
-This criterion is consistent with that suggested by \cite{xiao2022hints}.

-We have performed periodicity analysis on the two subsets of FRBs, i.e. typical bursts and bright bursts, separately.
-Fig.~\ref{Fig14} presents our results for FRB 20121102A by using the phase folding method.
-We see that no periodicity is found neither in typical bursts nor in bright bursts.
-We have also done the analysis by using the Schuster method and the Lomb-Scargle periodogram method.
-The results are shown in the Appendix.
-Still, no evidence pointing toward the existence of any periodicity is found for FRB 20121102A.

-Similarly, Fig.~\ref{Fig15} presents our results based on classification for FRB 20201124A.
-Again, the analysis is done by using the phase folding method.
-We see that no periodicity is found neither in typical bursts nor in bright bursts.
-We have also done the analysis by using the Schuster method and the Lomb-Scargle periodogram method.
-The results are shown in the Appendix.
-Still, no periodicity is found for FRB 20201124A.

-Note that in Fig.~\ref{Fig15}, some prominent peak structures can be found in the two panels showing the results of the 0.001--0.01 s segment.
-Their corresponding periods are all less than $10$ ms and are fake signals due to timing errors.
-For FRB 20201124A, the timing accuracy of the FAST data set is $10^{-8}$ d (864 $\mathrm{\mu s}$), which means it is not accurate enough to reveal any potential periodicity with a period less than $\sim 10$ ms.
+For FRB 20220912A at $z = 0.0771$ \citep{ravi2023Deep}, we have $d_{\mathrm{A}}$ = 0.311 Gpc.